Low code app development

 - Possesses robust development capabilities

-- Accelerates app development and delivery
+- Accelerates software application development and delivery

 - Promotes continuous collaboration between IT and business

 - Has below average support for those with zero coding experience

 - Only used by business users without coding knowledge or training

 - Allows anyone to self-service app development for their own needs

 - Buries IT in technical debt via rogue apps created outside compliance